fhauck/Mota/readme.txt

 == Description ==

 Mota is a minimalistic Theme that works perfectly as a Blog or Magazine-Layout.
-You can change some Colors, choose between three different Font-Combinations, upload your own Logo and a lot more.
+You can change some Colors, choose between different Font-Combinations, upload your own Logo and a lot more.

 == Installation ==